 Manjaro is a great Arch-based linux distribution.
-If you are here in this linux realm for a while, you probably know that Arch isn’t user-friendly.
+If you have been here in this linux realm for a while, you probably know that Arch isn’t user-friendly.
 It requires elite knowledge and experience.
 At the same time, Manjaro eliminates these barriers and makes Arch Linux more user-friendly.

 Manjaro isn’t a straightforward Arch but the base is the Arch.
 That means you can get all the Arch benefits in a more user-friendly manner.
 Manjaro comes with a bunch of pre-installed apps out of the box.
 The default browser is Firefox.

 But if you want to use Google Chrome, you need to install it first.
 If you have used Google Chrome in Ubuntu or Fedora before, the process is simple.
 Download the app from Chrome’s website and install it.

 That’s not the case here as you will not find any package for Arch/Manjaro on Chrome’s website.
 Fortunately, Google Chrome is available in AUR (Arch User Repository) for Arch and Arch-based distributions like Manjaro, EndeavourOS, Garuda Linux, Artix Linux, etc.

 To use AUR, you need an AUR Helper to download the package, and build, and install Google Chrome.
 You can also install Google Chrome without any AUR Helper.
 Fortunately, Manjaro has an easy way built-in.
 But I will cover every possible way in this tutorial.

 Method 1: Install Google Chrome Using Pamac Manager

 Pamac is the default graphical package manager of Manjaro based on libalpm.
 It also supports Appstream, AUR, Flatpak, and Snaps.
 Pamac (Add/Remove Software) allows you to download various apps from different repos easily.
 Pamac is also an AUR Helper that has GUI and CLI.